+A.B.
+Soil

-B. Soil Amendment
+Soil Amendment

-A biodegradable Hydraulic Biotic Soil Amendment (HBSA), such as 'Verdyol,' 'Proganics,' or equal approved by the Engineer prior to procurement may be substituted for topsoil for areas to be seeded.
+A biodegradable, Hydraulic Biotic Soil Amendment (HBSA), such as 'Verdyol,' 'Proganics,' or equal approved by the Engineer prior to procurement may be substituted for topsoil for areas to be seeded.

 HBSAs are engineered to improve the development of deficient soils and to facilitate sustainable vegetation.
 HBSAs typically consist of organic material and nutrient sources combined with soil building and biostimulant components designed to facilitate faster plant growth as well as sustained long term growth.
-The blend of organic and natural fibers with fast-acting soil building and growth components increase the water and nutrient holding capacity of the soil and create an environment for growth of beneficial microorganisms while allowing seed germination and vegetation establishment.
+The blend of organic and natural fibers with fast-acting soil building and growth components increase the water and nutrient holding capacity of the soil and create and environment for growth of beneficial microorganisms while allowing seed germination and vegetation establishment. high performance growth medium such as 'Verdyol Biotic Black Earth', or an approved equal may be substituted for topsoil for areas to be seeded.